urbit/urbit.org-reloaded/main.md

 <!-- -->
 <div class="container stack">
     <div class="col-md-offset-1 col-md-10">
-        <p>Urbit is a computing platform, a network and a digital identity system all rolled in to one.
-Urbit is built for each individual to own their own data, their own network of devices and their own identity.
-Each Urbit is owned cryptographically, like Bitcoin.</p>
+        <p>Urbit is a computing platform, secure network and digital identity system all rolled into one.
+Urbit is built for each person to own their data, their own network of devices and their identity.</p>
         <a class="btn black">Learn more</a>
         <a class="btn black">Get started</a>
         <email submit="Subscribe to updates"></email>